xebialabs/blueprints/azure/README.md

 > **Note:** These step are only necessary if:
 >
-> * The blueprint needs a Kubernetes cluster
+> * This blueprint needs a Kubernetes cluster
 > * You want the blueprint to create a new cluster for you

 ### Create a Resource Group to house the storage